DevOpsDays Chicago 2019 is over! But the CFP for the 2020 event is open at https://www.papercall.io/devopsdays-chicago-2020!

-From fledgling startups to established industries, the Midwest is home to a large, vibrant technology community.
+From fledgling startups to established industry, the Midwest is home to a large, vibrant technology community.
 Chicago, in particular, has been a flurry of activity in the past several years, drawing attention from around the globe.

 The Call for Proposals is your chance to be a more active part in the conference, and place your mark on the DevOps community.
 We encourage a wide range of original material, with a focus on new presenters.
 We currently are not accepting vendor submissions.

 - Ignite Sessions: An Ignite talk presented during the Ignite sessions (scheduling varies).
 These are 5 minutes talks with slides auto-advancing every 15 seconds (20 slides total).

 - Presentations: A 30-minute talk presented to the entire conference audience, usually in the mornings.

 - Workshops: A 45-minute hands-on workshop for attendees to learn something new.

 - The theme for the conference is “The Practical Application of DevOps”.
 Please consider this in your proposals.